kapasulediesel5/WebApp/README.md

 Run php artisan serve to start the PHP development server.

-Import schema.sql into your database management.
+Import schema.sql into your database management from the root of the project.

 Run php artisan serve again to refresh server connections.
 Access Website: